ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_shared_account/guide.en-gb.md

 > [!primary]
 >
-> The space available for creating a shared account depends on the number of accounts subscribed on your platform.
-Each Exchange account subscribed on your platform unblocks 5 GB for shared accounts.
+> The space available for creating a shared account depends on the number of accounts subscribed on the Exchange service.
+Each account adds 5 GB of space for shared accounts.
 >
-> **example:**
+> **Example**:
 >
-> You have signed up to 4 Exchange accounts on your platform, so you have **4 x 5 GB**, i.e. **20 GB** of allocated space for the shared accounts on your Exchange platform.
+> You have subscribed to 4 accounts on your Exchange service, so you have **4 x 5 GB** i.e. **20 GB** of allocated space for shared accounts on this Exchange service.

 Click `Next`{.action} to proceed to the summary.
 Complete the operation by clicking on `Confirm`{.action}.